script-fu/artbox/content/hub/feature-test/folder/Path-Tool.md

 - **Streamlined Movement & Editing**: Movement and editing controls are more refined, with automatic `Move` mode for path duplicates, handle locking options, and a quick exit button from edit mode.
 - **Refined Path Commitment**: The Enter key now only commits path changes without selecting enclosed areas, reducing distractions and providing a smoother workflow for linear and complex paths.
 - **Adjustable Rendering**: See the work behind the path.
+- **Lock Content** to restrict a specific path to movement only.
+This stops the user accidentally adding more strokes or points to a path, which is very easy to do in Design and Edit modes.